VatsalNarwal/readme-previewer/README.md

  ## Note
 The API Behind the scenes is made in Typescript and then Compiled to Javascript.
+You can find the build version of it at [readme.yashraj-narke.tech](https://readme.yashraj-narke.tech/)

 It's not recommended to use that API, if you want the Typescript version, Dm me on Twitter